-The topics to review in this course are selected from agroecology and ethnoecology and investigate the diverse interactions between people and nature.
-Students working on a master thesis or dissertation may work on topics, which are linked to their theses.
+The topics to review in this course are to be selected from agroecology and ethnoecology and investigate the diverse interactions between people and nature.
+Students define topics themselves and students working on a master thesis or dissertation may work on topics, which are linked to their theses.

 - Previous knowledge expected